Fundamental of Achievement

 Setting Mile-High Goals

 I’m basically obsessed with my goals.
-I od all sorts of Goal Setting exercises on a fairly regular basis.
-That includes everything from enormous life goals and yearly goals to daily and weekly goals… help me keep the fire in my belly burning red-hot.
+I practice all sorts of Goal Setting exercises on a fairly regular basis.
+That includes everything from enormous life goals and yearly goals to daily and weekly goals.
+I keep the fire in my belly burning white-hot by identifying exactly what I want then keeping those things top of mind.
+A bit redundant, but it works.

 Affirmations & Moticuts

 For me, it really helps to get pumped, especially when I need to do something I really don’t enjoy.
 Affirmations and Moticuts are big parts of my Morning Routine that help me cultivate an unstoppable Mindset.
 They have a significant impact on my output and mood.
-They aren’t particularly fun, but Habit Tracking has made a believer out of me.
+They aren’t particularly fun, but I know for a fact they improve my performance.

 Journey of Fatherhood